Justice Department Dropping Flynn’s Trump-Russia Case

 Shortly before the filing was submitted, Brandon Van Grack, a Mueller team member and veteran prosecutor on the case, withdrew from the prosecution, a possible sign of disagreement with the decision.

-After the Flynn announcement, Trump declared that his former aide had been “an innocent man” all along.
-He accused Obama administration officials of targeting Flynn and said, “I hope that a big price is going to be paid.”
-At one point he went further, saying of the effort investigating Flynn: “It's treason.
-It's treason.”
+After the Flynn announcement, Trump declared that his former aide had been "an innocent man" all along.
+He accused Obama administration officials of targeting Flynn and said, "I hope that a big price is going to be paid."
+Going further, he said of the effort to investigate Flynn: "It's treason.
+It's treason."

-Barr has increasingly challenged the federal Trump-Russia investigation, saying in a television interview last month that it was started “without any basis.”
+Barr has increasingly challenged the federal Trump-Russia investigation, saying in an interview last month that it was started "without any basis."
 In February, he overruled a decision by prosecutors in the case of Roger Stone, a longtime Trump friend and adviser, in favor of a more lenient recommended sentence.

 Jensen said in a statement that he "briefed Attorney General Barr on my findings, advised him on these conclusions, and he agreed."

 The department’s action comes amid an internal review into the handling of the case and an aggressive effort by Flynn’s lawyers to challenge the basis for the prosecution.
-The lawyers cited newly disclosed FBI emails and notes last week to allege that Flynn was improperly trapped into lying when agents interviewed him at the White House days after Trump’s inauguration.
+The lawyers cited newly disclosed FBI emails and notes last week to allege that Flynn was improperly trapped into lying when agents interviewed him days after Trump’s inauguration.

 None of the documents appeared to undercut the central allegation that Flynn had misled the FBI.

-Thursday's filing was the latest dramatic development in a years-old case full of twists and turns.
-In recent months, Flynn's attorneys have leveled a series of allegations about the FBI’s actions and asked to withdraw his guilty plea.
+In recent months, Flynn's attorneys have leveled allegations about the FBI’s actions and asked to withdraw his guilty plea.
 A judge has rejected most of the claims and not ruled on others, including the bid to revoke the plea.

-Other documents show the FBI had been prepared weeks before its interview to drop its investigation into whether he was acting at the direction of Russia.
-Later that month, though, as the White House insisted that Flynn had never discussed sanctions with Russian Ambassador Sergey Kislyak, FBI officials grew more concerned by Flynn’s conversations with the diplomat and kept the investigation open to question him about that.
+Other documents show the FBI had been prepared before its interview to drop its investigation into whether he was acting at the direction of Russia.
+Later that month, though, as the White House insisted that Flynn hadn't discussed sanctions with Russian Ambassador Sergey Kislyak, FBI officials grew increasingly concerned by Flynn’s conversations with the diplomat and kept the investigation open to question him about that.
 Two agents visited him at the White House on Jan.
 24, 2017.

-The memo also cites what it describes as internal uncertainty within the FBI over whether Flynn had lied, noting that the agents who interviewed him reported that he had a “very sure demeanor" and that-then FBI Director James Comey had said it was a “close" call.
+The department also contends Flynn's answers during the interview were equivocal and indirect, rather than false, and weren't relevant to the underlying investigation into whether the Trump campaign and Russia were illegally coordinating.

-Flynn pleaded guilty, among the first of the president’s aides to admit guilt in Mueller’s investigation.
-He acknowledged that he lied about his conversations with Kislyak, in which he encouraged Russia not to escalate tensions with the U.S. over sanctions imposed by the Obama administration for election interference.
+The memo also cites what it describes as uncertainty within the FBI over whether Flynn had lied, noting that the agents who interviewed him reported that he had a "very ‘sure' demeanor" and that then-FBI Director James Comey had said it was a "close" call.

-He provided such extensive cooperation that prosecutors said he was entitled to a sentence of probation instead of prison.
+Flynn was among the first people charged in Mueller's investigation, pleading guilty in December 2017 to lying about conversations with Kislyak in which he encouraged Russia not to escalate tensions with the U.S. over sanctions imposed by the Obama administration for election interference.

-However, his sentencing hearing was abruptly cut short after Flynn, facing a stern rebuke from U.S. District Judge Emmet Sullivan, asked to be able to continue cooperating and earn credit toward a more lenient sentence.
+He provided such extensive cooperation that prosecutors said he was entitled to probation instead of prison.

-His then-attorneys pointedly noted in their sentencing memo that the FBI had not warned him that it was against the law to lie when they interviewed him.
+However, his sentencing hearing was abruptly cut short after Flynn, facing a stern rebuke from U.S. District Judge Emmet Sullivan, asked to continue cooperating and earn credit toward a more lenient sentence.

-He later hired new attorneys, including conservative commentator Sidney Powell, who have taken a far more confrontational stance to the government.
-The lawyers accused prosecutors of withholding documents and evidence they said was favorable to the case and have repeatedly noted that one of the two agents who interviewed Flynn was fired for having sent derogatory text messages about Trump during the 2016 presidential campaign.
+He later hired new attorneys, including conservative commentator Sidney Powell, who took a far more adversarial stance, accusing prosecutors of withholding documents and evidence favorable to the case.